vitrag2003/Formula-1/readme.md

 # F1 Drivers Analysis

+## Problem Statement
+The project aims to analyze the performance of F1 drivers using a dataset containing various statistics such as race entries, starts, pole positions, wins, podiums, fastest laps, and points.
+By employing multiple machine learning models, the project seeks to predict whether a driver can become a champion.

 ## Description
 This project analyzes a dataset of F1 drivers to explore various relationships and build predictive models.
 The analysis includes visualizations, correlation studies, and binary classification to predict whether a driver can become a champion.